ga4gh/data-security/AAI/FAQ.md

 can also move sideways in the system to access Dataset #2 and #3 via Resource Server #B - and not just Dataset #1 that has already been compromised.

-The safer alternative is a system where passports can be down-scoped before use - the Passport that is maliciously being passed from Resource Server #A to Resource Server #B would then be rejected - because it would be scoped only for Resource Server #A / Dataset #1.

 {% plantuml %}
 left to right direction